-If disagreements occur regarding Section 504 evaluation, eligibility, or services, please contact your child’s building 504 Coordinator (with a link to the contact info on the website).
+If disagreements occur regarding Section 504 evaluation, eligibility, or services, please contact your child’s building 504 Facilitator (with a link to the contact info on the website).
 Refer to your procedural safeguards and Grievance protocols for more information.

 *Please Note: Section 504 regulations do not provide timeframes for completing student evaluations.
 OCR uses state guidelines to determine if evaluations have been done in a timely manner, which is typically 30 to 45 days after referral.

 Always contact your school 504 coordinator first.
 You can find their contact information here.
 You may also contact your school's principal.